Germany: Far-right PEGIDA and critics hold opposing Dresden rallies | DW | 20.10.2019

 The anti-PEGIDA marches, which began at 12 p.m. local time (1000 UTC) at separate locations across the city, drew around 8,000 people, according to the organizer.
 The four trains of walking protesters later joined up in the city center.

-The Herz statt Hetze (Heart Not Hate) alliance said it organized the counter-rallies in a show of tolerance and open-mindedness and so that PEGIDA's fifth anniversary would not pass without being challenged.
+The Herz statt Hetze (Heart Not Hate) alliance said it organized the counterrallies in support of tolerance and open-mindedness and so that PEGIDA's fifth anniversary would not pass without being challenged.

 In addition to the three marches, a prayer for peace was planned.